giorgiostucchi/Error-Mitigation-WMI/Probabilistic Error Transformation.md

 The term $\delta^2$ in the denominator is due to the stochastic nature of quantum measurements and is present even when directly estimating an expectation value without error mitigation.
 The $\gamma^2$ factor instead represents the sampling overhead associated to PEC.
 For weak noise and short circuits, 𝛾 is typically small and PEC is applicable with a reasonable cost.
 On the contrary, if a circuit is too noisy or too deep, the value of 𝛾 can be so large that PEC becomes unfeasible.

 To apply PEC, you must know how to represent _ideal operations_ as linear combinations of _noisy implementable operations_.
-This information is exploited by Mitiq to remove the bias error from noisy expectation values.

 - By _ideal operations_, we mean noiseless unitary gates applied to specific qubits.
 - By _noisy implementable operations_, we mean those noisy gates that can be applied to specific qubits by a real backend.